--

-Priority Level: High

 Timeframe: Immediately following FEMA conditional approval of this plan

-Applicable Gove ernmental Unit(s)/Responsible Person(s):

 Mason County; Local units of government.

-West Michigan Shoreline Regional Development Commission (WMSRDC).
+WMSRDC.

 Mason County Emergency Management, with assistance from WMSRDC, will facilitate local adoptions of this plan immediately following FEMA approval.

 Action Item 78.
 Coordinate with the Conservation District, local watershed councils, and lake associations to maintain healthy, free-flowing watercourses with minimal erosion and sedimentation, and to restore / preserve wetlands.